SoundMetrics/aris-integration-sdk/common/simple-proto/README.md

   \n
 ```

 The command name is alone on the first line.
-All command names and key-value keys are lower case.
+All command names and argument names are lower case.

-Command parameters are passed as key-value pairs.
+Command parameters are passed as key-value pairs, where the key is the argument name.
 In the case of duplicates, the last value stated is used.

 The value of a key-value pair is everything to the right of the `'='` character, until the end of the line.
 The newline character (`'\n'`) is required; carriage return (`'\r'`) is ignored.